 Trailing P/E is based on the past 12 months’ per-share earnings; these financial results have already been reported by the company and are likely reflected in the stock price.

-Are backed by the U.S. government and carry a par value that rises with inflation, as measured by the CPI.
+Treasury Inflation-Protected Securities (TIPS) are backed by the U.S. government and carry a par value that rises with inflation, as measured by the CPI.
 TIPS pay interest twice a year, at a fixed rate.

 The Trefis price is the per share value estimate of the security based on their valuation of the company’s assets and liabilities.